 If you live in a metropolitan or suburban area, you should get full bars most of the time with T-Mobile.

-Magenta Plus is a powerful plan.
+Magenta MAX is a powerful plan.
 But it’s not the only one.
 One of these other premium family plans may be even better for you.

 Visible Wireless: Best for budget